 Visitors and locals alike love the short but sweet smelt season here on Chequamegon Bay.
-Smelt don’t typically start their spawning run until the third or fourth week in April.
+Smelt don’t typically start their spawning run until mid April.
 The run usually commences shortly after ice-out on the bay and lasts only 12-14 days.

 Contrary to what some folks may have heard, the smelt do not run under the ice, They have to have open water to spawn.

 Frequently, the smelt run is seen first in the Xcel Energy power plant’s “hot pond” on the Ashland side of the bay.
 The smelt usually run late at night and are brought in with a seine net or dip net.
 The seine net is used on the shores of the big lake and some smelters use a dip net in the creeks.

 Smelting is always a fun time with the smell of the clean air of Chequamegon Bay.
 Smelters enjoy the outdoors as they wait for the run to come in heavy.
 At times, the smelt may start running at 9 p.m. or they may be running at midnight or later.
 They are unpredictable little fish (approximately 4 to 5 inches in length) that only answer to Mother Nature.

 Smelt were planted in the lake many decades ago and are not a native fish to Lake Superior.
 There is an old tradition that you bite the head off the first smelt brought in.
 Of course, you don’t actually eat the head, but you would be a brave smelter for sticking with the custom.

 Campfires are allowed during smelt season.

 Campfires must be built within 20 feet of the Lake Superior shore on snow or ice or before June 1.